-Knowledge of lifts is essential in this role, probably with a strong engineering biased.
+Knowledge of lifts or the ability to quickly learn and understand the product is essential in this role, probably with a strong engineering biased.

-A significant track record of success in a similar business environment, managing relationships in a high value M&R service environment with demanding business and consumer customer base across the UK.
+A track record of success in a similar business environment, managing relationships in a service environment with demanding business and consumer customer base across the UK (desirable).

 Strong understanding of how to drive growth through minor repair activity